olivierlacan/olivierlacan.com/_posts/2021-09-30-high-fidelity-remote-communication.md

 caption="Sure it looks and sounds great, but this gear is far to complex and expensive for most."
 %}

-This is where we get to the meat of it all: high fidelity.
 By definition being *remote* means not being *there*.
-Presence has a way to make some things happen.
+But *feeling present* goes a long way.
 A simple look can trigger a strong reaction and a sense of shared understanding.
+A slight change in intonation can convey doubt or excitement better than a paragraph.
+Cameras can't magically make your expressions visible when light isn't bouncing off your face.
+Backlighting is a very [common mistake][1].

-The slightest change in intonation communicates doubt or excitement better than a paragraph (or five) ever could.
-I was lucky to have participated in a weekly podcast called Ruby5 at work.
-I learned some of the intricacies of audio engineering and production.
-As an avid amateur photographer, I had a keen sense of how digital sensors handle lighting conditions and how those affect the representation of the human face.
-So cameras are nothing without proper direct lighting on the subject, and backlighting (light sources pointing at the camera itself) must be [avoided at all costs][1].
-While in Paris, I purchased a Logitech C920 720p (1280 by 720 pixels) webcam.
-Because I had done some research on dynamic microphones (as opposed to the condenser microphones we used to record the podcast) I bit the bullet and bought — at my own expense — an absurdly expensive [Shure SM7B microphone][2], a Scarlett 2i2 XLR to USB interface (to convert the analog signal to USB) and a cheap pre-amplifier with a very visible input volume level dial to punch up the notoriously low default output of the Shure microphone.
+Back in Paris, I purchased my first Logitech C920 720p webcam.
+Since I was co-hosting a podcast at the time, I'd done some research on microphones and bought — at my own expense — an absurdly expensive [Shure SM7B microphone][2], a Scarlett 2i2 XLR to USB interface (to convert the analog signal to USB) and a cheap pre-amplifier.

 ## Sensors Aren't Eyes and Ears